Skip to main content

 The Verdict

-For most buyers wiring two or three lamps, the WiZ Connected Smart Bulbs produces approximately 85% of the Hue outcome at a quarter of the per-room cost — Wirecutter has held this recommendation for two years running.
+For most buyers wiring two or three lamps, the WiZ Connected Smart Bulbs produces approximately 85% of the Hue outcome at roughly half the per-room cost once the Hue bridge is counted — Wirecutter calls it a great budget alternative to Hue.

 Govee Smart Light Bulbs